 - Tap Stats.

-For each story you’ve published, you can click “Details” to understand more about the audience for that story.
+For each story you’ve published, click Details to understand more about the audience for that story.

 At the top of the details page, you’ll see a summary of the story’s performance to date, including “Total Views” (all-time visits to your story) and “Read Ratio” (an estimate of the percentage of viewers that reached the end of your story).

 If you published the story through the Medium Partner Program, you’ll also see the “Lifetime Earnings” (how much money it’s earned as of the previous Sunday).